Lego minifigure: Material

 Lego released multiple minifigures made of metal instead of plastic.
 10 000 gold-colored chrome minifigures of the Star Wars character C-3PO (4521221) were released in random Lego Star Wars sets in 2007.
 The most extreme design variations were an edition of five minifigures of C-3PO, released in 2008, and two minifigures of the character Boba Fett, released in 2010, cast in solid 14-karat gold with a figure estimated to cost between $10,000 and $15,000.
 NASA's Juno spacecraft which entered orbit around the planet Jupiter in 2016 carries three specially commissioned minifigures on board.
 Cast from space-grade aluminum, the minifigures represent the astronomer Galileo, the Roman deity Jupiter and his wife Juno.
 This also set the record for the furthest distance travelled by a Lego minifigure.

 As part of other objects

 Various minifigures from multiple themes have been released as keychains.
 The pieces of these figures are inseparable and a metal chain and keychain ring are attached to their heads.
 Various minifigures were also released as a part of pens in the Lego Writing theme.

 Variations

 In some Lego products, figures other than standard minifigures are used.
-A catalog that shows all these Lego figures are available.
+A catalog that shows all these Lego figures is available.

 Animal figures

-Lego also features a variety of similar figures for non-anthropomorphic animals and other creatures like horses, dogs, cows, goats, sheep, pigs, cats, rats, mice, wolves, bears, chimpanzees, gorillas, monkeys, lions, tigers, leopards, saber-toothed cats, skunks, koalas, elephants, a variety of dinosaurs, spiders, snakes, smaller fish, sharks, squids, owls, crabs, parrots, alligators, centaurs or the varactyl from Revenge of the Sith.
+Lego also features a variety of similar figures for non-anthropomorphic animals, including domestic, barnyard and wild animals, dinosaurs, and mythological and fictional creatures.